 Foodensity has the aim of being a reference website for the fine chocolate industry.
 My audience is mainly made up of fine chocolate producers and professionals, and secondly, chocolate consumers and foodies, looking for inspiration and education focused on complex and recurring topics in the fine chocolate industry.
 To this end, I love creating in-depth articles on each topic, giving the reader a different angle from what they can already find online, whether to improve their business as a brand/professional or their approach as a consumer/lover.

-I am a food scientist, blog writer, and branding/product consultant for the fine/specialty chocolate industry since 2016.
+I am a food scientist, fine chocolate writer, and product consultant for the fine/specialty chocolate industry since 2016.

 My competence in food science, specialization in cereal-based products, and previous expertise in the Quality Assurance and Marketing areas of the ice-cream industry helped me to attract the first collaborations with fine cacao and craft chocolate brands desiring to improve their product quality and brand perception on a highly-competitive and fast-changing market.

 I am happy to side ambitious but dependable companies or professionals for short-term assignments and long-term projects in the chocolate, ice-cream, bakery, pasta, and dairy industry.

 I am also an Associate Member of the Fine Chocolate Industry Association, the only organization in the world focused on supporting fine chocolate professionals who make, sell, and educate on specialty chocolate products made from premium-grade cacao and natural food ingredients, and a Writing Contributor for Cacao, the first international print magazine dedicated to the craft chocolate industry.